postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/understanding-grpc-types.md

     url: "https://grpc.io/docs/what-is-grpc/introduction/"
 ---

 When sending or receiving a gRPC request or response, the messages being sent back and forth are transmitted in a format called [Protocol Buffers](https://developers.google.com/protocol-buffers) (also called "protobuf" or simply "proto").
-Unlike other data formats such as JSON or XML, which are text-based, Protocol Buffers is a _binary format_.
+Unlike other data formats such as JSON or XML, which are text-based, Protocol Buffers use a _binary format_.
 Binary formats aren't meant to be read by humans, so Postman provides a **JSON interface** that enables you to read and write data when using gRPC.

 ## JSON interface